Cardigan Donuts: History

 Cardigan Donuts opened their flagship location on May 11, 2017, in a 2600 sqft space inside the Minneapolis City Center shopping mall.
 It is located on the mall's second level, or "skyway" level, and is situated next to a Naf Naf Grill restaurant.
 The concept for Cardigan Donuts was first announced in January 2017, with an opening scheduled for May.
 Regarding his decision to open a location inside the Minneapolis Skyway System, Bedford stated: "I've spent my whole professional career working in the skyway and love the people and culture here.
 We've made Cardigan Donuts specifically for all the co-workers, clients, and friends we've gotten to know over the years."

 During the COVID-19 pandemic, Cardigan Donuts remained open and began offering a delivery service, which the Star Tribune's Joy Summers felt helped concrete the restaurant's status amongst locals as a beloved bakery.
 The restaurant, however, briefly closed in 2020 at the height of the nearby George Floyd protests.

 On June 22, 2022, Cardigan Donuts opened their second, smaller location inside of the IDS Center's Crystal Court retail atrium, in a 650 sqft storefront that formerly housed the regional frozen yogurt chain Yogurt Lab.
 It was initially slated to open earlier in the year, according to its press release.
 Star Tribune's Sharyn Jackson noted that the addition of the store in Crystal Court was welcomed, as the mall once contained a local doughnut kiosk, Bogart's Doughnuts, which ultimately closed in 2020.
-The location offers the same doughnut menu as their flagship store, in addition to smoothies, house-made ice cream and specialty desserts.
+The new Cardigan Donuts location offers the same doughnut menu as their flagship store, in addition to smoothies, house-made ice cream and specialty desserts.

 Reception

 The opening of Cardigan Donuts' flagship City Center location "drew long lines" in May 2017.
 It also has the highest Yelp rating of any doughnut shop in Minneapolis.
 Rick Nelson from Star Tribune highlighted the French cruller doughnut, calling it "a cruller to end all crullers", and appreciated the addition of lower-calorie options, like oatmeal and yogurt, to the store's menu; Nelson ultimately listed Cardigan Donuts amongst the top 10 dining establishments inside of the Minneapolis Skyway System.
 Jackson, from the same publication, recommended the glazed old-fashioned doughnut.
 The two editors behind Minnevangelist called the latter doughnut "one of the best old-fashioned donuts we've ever tasted".
 Minneapolis St. Paul Magazine featured the seasonal Rainbow Road doughnut on their list of favorite doughnuts from Minnesota bakeries.
+In March 2023, the Chicago Tribune named Cardigan Donuts one of the 40 best doughnut shops in the United States.

 During the 2022 occurrence of the Minnesota State Fair, Cardigan Donuts offered limited edition fried pickle fritter and cotton candy cake as "Inspired" doughnuts.
 Racket's Em Cassel wrote about the former option: "The first few seconds are kind of confusing to your senses, but I found myself going back for bite after bite, intrigued by this unusual and perhaps ungodly addition to Cardigan's pastry canon."